Save Your Drains This Holiday Season!

 We’re coming up on the holiday season—a time of year filled with family gatherings, house guests, and lots of cooking.
 Don’t let clogs, sewer backups, and costly repairs get in the way of your cherished holiday traditions.

-One of the easiest ways to avoid holiday plumbing headaches is to be aware of what goes down your drains, which is why we’ve compiled a list of Drain Don’ts for your kitchen and bathroom.
+One of the easiest ways to avoid holiday plumbing headaches is to be aware of what goes down your drains, which is why we’ve compiled a list of Drain Don’ts and Drain Do’s for your kitchen and bathroom.

 Drain Don’ts: